Jerry Spring - Les Broncos du Montana (1963)

 He made the first episodes of 'Bernadette' for the magazine Line from 1958.
 The complete story was published in album by Fleurus in 1979.
 Between 1959 and 1961 Jijé helped his eldest son Benoît with Bonux-Boy, a series of promotional mini comics for Bonux washing powder.
 He assisted his son on the title comic and created his own stories like 'Jo Le Petit Cowboy' and some educational comics.
 He also participated in his son's sponsored magazine Total Journal, that appeared between 1966 and 1968.

 In 1964-65, he worked with his pupil Herbert and scriptwriter Charles Jadoul on the first two episodes of 'Docteur Gladstone' in Spirou.
 A year, later, he also joined the ranks of Pilote, the magazine launched by René Goscinny, Jean-Michel Charlier and Albert Uderzo in 1959.
-He succeeded Uderzo as the artist of the adventures of French aviators 'Tanguy & Laverdure' from Albert Uderzo.
+He succeeded Uderzo as the artist of the adventures of French aviators 'Tanguy & Laverdure'.
 He made thirteen long stories with writer Jean-Michel Charlier, including the more controversial episodes dealing with the nuclear tests on the French Polynesian atoll of Mururoa.
+Jijé initially tried to work in a style similar to Uderzo, but felt uncomfortable with the more caricatural design of Laverdure.
+He eventually remodelled Michel Tanguy and Ernest Laverdure and gave them the looks of Jacques Santi and Christian Marin, the actors that portrayed these characters in the succesful TV series 'Les Chevaliers du Ciel' (1967-1969).

-Gillain returned to a more caricatural style for 'Les Enquêtes du Commissaire Major' in La Voix du Nord (scripts by Jean-Paul Rouland and Pierre Bellemare, 1971-73) and 'Que Barbaridad!' in the Spirou supplement Le Trombone Illustré (1977).
+Gillain returned to a more caricatural style for 'Les Enquêtes du Commissaire Major' in La Voix du Nord (scripts by Jean-Paul Rouland and Pierre Bellemare, 1971-73) and 'Que Barbaridad!', a series of six funny stories with Jerry Spring's sidekick Pancho, in the Spirou supplement Le Trombone Illustré (1977).
+He also made some political cartoons for Pilote in 1972-1973.

 In 1979, he took over the pirate comic 'Barbe-Rouge' after the death of Victor Hubinon.
 Another classic series by Charlier, Jijé completed two stories in cooperation with his son Laurent Gillain, who worked under the pen name Lorg.
 Joseph Gillain died in Versailles in June 1980, while working on new episodes of 'Tanguy et Laverdure' and 'Barbe-Rouge', which were completed by Patrice Serres and Christian Gaty, respectively.